taxamo/taxamo-python/README.md

 ## Testing

 We commit to being compatible with Python 2.6+, Python 3.1+ and PyPy.
 We need to test against all of these environments to ensure compatibility.
-Travis CI will automatically run our tests on push.
-For local testing, we use [tox](http://tox.readthedocs.org/) to handle testing across environments.